FlamingLeo/MolSim/README.md

   - vtk      : Generates VTK Unstructured Grid (.vtu) files.
   - xyz      : Generates XYZ (.xyz) files.
   - nil      : Logs to stdout.
 Used for debugging purposes.
+-p <type>    : Sets the parallelization strategy used (default: coarse).
+               If OpenMP support is disabled, this option has no effect.
+  - coarse   : Uses the standard OpenMP for-loop parallelization strategy.
+  - fine     : Uses a finer-grained, task-based parallelization approach.
 -t <type>    : Sets the desired simulation to be performed (default: lj).
   - gravity  : Performs a gravitational simulation (t_0 = 0, t_end = 1000, dt = 0.014).
   - lj       : Performs a simulation of Lennard-Jones potential (t_0 = 0, t_end = 5, dt = 0.0002).